vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst

 be reflected in the company's accounting records to accurately show the value of the company and all of its assets.

-By default, Odoo uses a periodic inventory valuation (also known as manual inventory valuation).
+By default, Leansoft uses a periodic inventory valuation (also known as manual inventory valuation).
 This method implies that the accounting team posts journal entries based on the physical inventory of the company, and that warehouse employees take the time to count the stock.
 In Odoo, this method is reflected inside each product category, where the :guilabel:`Costing Method` field will be set